 - Kill Bill had this, too, in the chapel where the Bride was supposed to be married.

 - After a shootout inside, the final fight in The Crow took place on the roof of a neo-Gothic church, in a rainy night, overlooking the graveyard.

-- In all versions of Prince Caspian, Aslan's How is a sacred underground site built over the Stone Table (on which Aslan was killed).
-In all versions, it's the battle headquarters for the good guys.
-In the most recent film version, the battle plan for the battle after Peter's duel involves destroying Aslan's How!
-(It really, um, unlevels the battlefield when that happens...
+- Prince Caspian: Aslan's How is a sacred underground site built over the Stone Table (on which Aslan was killed).
+In all versions, it's the headquarters for the good guys as they plan the war.

 - James Bond: The final confrontation in For Your Eyes Only takes place in a mountaintop church.
 Bonus points for having literally bloodstained glass windows.
 Also the post-final final confrontation in Skyfall.